COVID-19 guidance for attending outpatient hospital appointments

 Please be aware of the following guidance for all outpatient appointments:

-- A hospital provided standard surgical face mask must be worn by patients at all times when in clinical areas, this includes waiting areas and treatment rooms.
+- A hospital provided standard surgical face mask must be worn by patients and visitors at all times when in clinical areas, this includes waiting areas and treatment rooms.
 Hospital provided face masks are available at entrances and outpatient reception areas

 - Patients must only arrive 5 minutes before their appointment